-The proposed Restoration project of former Landfill sites is a complex engineering restoration project which offers invaluable benefits to the residents of Iver, Wexham and the wider area of southern Buckinghamshire.
-The scheme is predicated on the importation of inert spoil to both sites from key infrastructure projects, and then landscaping the site to create a self-sustaining public amenity / leisure facility as determined by residents that is fit for purpose and to be enjoyed by all ages for generations to come.
-Potentially the site could be developed, in discussion with local residents, into a playing field, a community park with modern facilities etc subject to planning, with additional eco-systems and planting.
-The restored sites could be important public amenities offering recreational and wildlife study opportunities not just for the benefit of immediate residents but also the wider area of southern Buckinghamshire.
+The proposed Restoration project of the former landfill site is a complex engineering restoration project which offers invaluable benefits to the residents of Iver and the wider area of southern Buckinghamshire.
+The scheme is predicated on the importation of inert spoil to the site from key infrastructure projects, and then landscaping the site to create a self-sustaining public amenity / leisure facility as determined by residents that is fit for purpose and to be enjoyed by all ages for generations to come.
+Potentially the site could be developed, in discussion with local residents, into a playing field, a community park with modern facilities, with additional eco-systems and planting etc. subject to planning permission.
+The restored site could be an important public amenity offering recreational and wildlife study opportunities not just for the benefit of immediate residents but also the wider area of southern Buckinghamshire.

-The inert spoil will be moved across the lvers by rail to nearby rail sidings next to the two former landfill sites.
+The inert spoil will be moved across the Ivers by rail to the site directly removing the need to move the spoil a short distance from nearby rail sidings onto the site.
+The attached plan shows the location where the trains will offload directly onto the site where the freight line adjoins the Council's freehold ownership.
 The exact volumes of spoil that could be dispersed on site will be determined via the planning process.
-Before the project can commence, it will be subject to the stringent planning process for approval with full public consultation.
+Before the project can commence, it will be subject to a stringent planning process and EA's conditions prior to approval with full public consultation.
 Residents will be fully consulted as part of the planning process.

-Once a preferred Contractor is appointed by the Council, they will have approximately 1 year to undertake community consultation as part of the planning process at their own cost.
-If planning permission is granted, the Contractor will be granted an approximate 6-year Lease for inert spoil importation and subsequent landscaping of the sites.
-After the 6 year period, significantly enhanced and self-sustaining public amenity space / leisure facilities (the sites) will revert back to the Council.
+Once a preferred Contractor is appointed by the Council, they will have approximately one year to undertake community consultation as part of the planning process at their own cost.
+If planning permission is granted, the Contractor will be granted a Lease for importation of inert spoil and subsequent landscaping of the site.
+After the project, a significantly enhanced and self-sustaining public amenity space / leisure facility (the site) will revert back to the Council.